argonaut-io/argonaut/README.md

 [![Build Status](https://travis-ci.org/markhibberd/argonaut.png)](https://travis-ci.org/markhibberd/argonaut)

 ### What is Argonaut?

 Argonaut is a JSON library built using Scala.
 It provides functionality to specify how to convert to and from JSON for an arbitrary Scala object.
 Argonaut is licenced under BSD3 (see `LICENCE`).
+See more at [http://argonaut.io](http://argonaut.io).

 ### Features